avocode/electron-windows-autoupdate/README.md

 //lets do the build again
 npm run build
 ```
-No should everything go OK.
-You may have troubles with Wine make sure you did steps described above.
+Now everything should go OK.
+You may have troubles with Wine.
+Make sure you did the steps described above.

 **NOTE** that in `package.json` this part:
 ```